akmin04/yot-lang/README.md

         ```
         @a = 5;
         ```
-    * Declaration without value(variables can't be reassigned yet so there's no point in this)
+    * Declaration without value (will be assigned to trash value)
         ```
         @a;
         ```